kanidm/kanidm/kanidm_book/src/posix_accounts.md

 As there is now an equivalence between the uid and gid number of the user and the UPG, there is no benefit to seperating these values.
 As a result kanidm accounts *only* have a gidnumber, which is also considered to be it's uidnumber as well.
-This has a benefit of preventing accidental creation of a seperate group that has an overlapping gidnumber (the uniqueness attribute of the schema will block the creation).
+This has a benefit of preventing accidental creation of a separate group that has an overlapping gidnumber (the uniqueness attribute of the schema will block the creation).

 ### UPG generation